jtprince/portfolio/code_examples.md

 ### [MSabundanceSIM](https://github.com/jtprince/MSabundanceSIM)

-My collaborator, Rob Smith (a National Science Career Award recipient and CS professor at the University of Montana) , had written some idea code  and asked for my help making it production ready.
+My collaborator, Rob Smith (a National Science Career Award recipient and CS professor at the University of Montana), had written some idea code and asked for my help making it production ready.
 I refactored and polished it up a bit and wrote some tests around it.
 This was a personal project (wrote this at night after day job at Doba).

-Interesting feature: Rob wanted the code to be usable as a single, standalone file, and as a gem executable.
+Interesting feature: Rob wanted the code to be usable as a single, standalone file, and as a gem executable, which this architecture accomplished.

 ### [Savgol](https://github.com/princelab/savgol)